RahulRR-10/Ragnarok/README.md

 ## 🌟 Transform Your Productivity Journey

-BeeFlow is a beautifully designed task management app that turns your daily to-dos into an epic adventure.
-With gamification elements, AI-powered task breakdown, and a focus on maintaining streaks, BeeFlow helps you stay motivated and productive.
+BeeFlow is an innovative task management application specifically designed for individuals with ADHD.
+With its intuitive interface, gamification features, and AI-powered task breakdowns, BeeFlow helps users stay focused and accomplish their goals.

 ## ✨ Key Features